Earth is a Rock, Let the DNA Mold Me

 Let the DNA Mold Me

-“Earth is a Rock, Let the DNA Mold Me” is a rewritten hit rock n’ roll song and music video celebrating life science and interrelated sciences from astronomy, genetics, and geology, to computing, medicine, and nanotechnology.
+“Earth is a Rock, Let the DNA Mold Me” is a rewritten hit rock n’ roll song and music video celebrating life science, and scientists everywhere from astronomy, genetics, and geology, to computing, medicine, nanotechnology, and beyond.

-The song recognizes over 100 notable scientists, more than a dozen women, and more than thirty Nobel laureates, industry leaders, Hollywood stars, companies, medical, scientific, and computing terms and more.
+The song recognizes over 100 notable scientists, including more than thirty Nobel laureates, industry leaders, Hollywood stars, companies, medical, scientific, and computing terms and more.